Home

 What is the BUILD programme?

-The BUILD (Building University Interns for Leadership Development) programme serves to provide a structured process for the students of the Teaching Scholars Programme at NIE to derive optimal experiences and benefits from learning and serving with relevant institutions, organisations, agencies and companies so as to develop them in their future roles as educational leaders.
+The BUILD (Building University Interns for Leadership Development) programme provides a structured process for students in the BA/BSc (Academic Discipline & Education) Double Major Programme at NIE to gain meaningful experiences through learning and serving with relevant institutions, organisations, agencies, and companies, thereby supporting their development in future roles as educational leaders.

 Benefits of BUILD to employers

-It is a rare opportunity for organisations to participate and get involved in shaping the educational leaders of tomorrow in their leadership and professional development.
+It is a unique opportunity for organisations to participate in shaping the educational leaders of tomorrow through their leadership and professional development.

-1. Students can provide staff support on projects where it would be advantageous for the organization.
+1. Student teachers can provide valuable staff support on projects where additional assistance would benefit the organisation.

-2. Our TSP students display good character, passion for education and strong leadership qualities.
-They are also proactive in their work, and have excellent communication and interpersonal skills.
+2. Our student teachers demonstrate strong character, a passion for education, and leadership qualities.
+They are proactive in their work and possess excellent communication and interpersonal skills.

-3. Your influence will reach beyond our TSP students; it will have a lasting impact on our students in the schools.
-Through mutual commitment and joint achievement, the effort put in by the organisation will reap positive benefits for the future.
+3. Your influence will extend beyond our student teachers; it will also have a lasting impact on the students they eventually teach in schools.
+Through mutual commitment and shared achievements, the organisation's efforts will reach positive benefits for the future.

 Profile of Students